textninja/mychsa/README.md

     docker compose up

-The app will then be exposed on localhost, port 8080.
+The app will be available at http://localhost:8080.

 To tear down, which will destroy all associated docker containers, including the database, run `docker compose down`.